Marta Kostyuk career statistics

 This is a list of the main career statistics of professional Ukrainian tennis player Marta Kostyuk.
-She has won one singles and two doubles titles on the WTA Tour.
+She has won three WTA Tour singles titles, the most significant a WTA 1000-level title at the 2026 Madrid Open.
+Kostyuk also earned two trophies in doubles.
 At the 2024 Australian Open, she advanced to her first major singles quarterfinal, while getting previously at the semifinal stage in doubles at the 2023 Australian Open.